 Our daughters need our help

-Our daughters live in a fatphobic society.
-When they have bad body thoughts, it’s not a sign that they need to change their bodies.
+We live in a fatphobic society.
+When our daughters have bad body thoughts, it’s not a sign that they need to change their bodies.
 It’s also definitely not a sign that they have particularly low self-esteem.
 In a fatphobic society, it’s completely normal to have bad body thoughts.

 There is nothing wrong or unusual about a girl who has bad body thoughts.
 In fact, it’s unlikely there are any girls who don’t occasionally experience bad body thoughts.
 It may hit us in the gut to hear our daughter hating her body, but it is sadly normal in our society.